Nonimmigrant students must present documentation to the U.S. consulate regarding two principal issues:

 Conditions imposed by foreign governments .
 The student may be able to rely on conditions placed on the student by his or her government, usually in conjunction with government funding or leaves of absence from government jobs.
 Often, the student needs to sign a representation to his or her home government that he or she will return to the home country as a condition for receiving government funding.
 Sometimes, the student or his or her family will be required by the home government to post a bond to assure compliance with the condition.
 While these assurances are not conclusive in a consular officer's determination, they provide further evidence of the student's intention to return home, particularly when a bond will be forfeited for failure to comply.

-We are aware of the various issues facing the F-1 population, including problems with SEVIS, Optional Practical training, Curricular Practical Training, transferring schools, consular processing, STEM students etc. We can advise students on the DO’s and Don’ts of the Immigration System.
+We are aware of the various issues facing the F1 Student visa USA, including problems with SEVIS, Optional Practical training, Curricular Practical Training, transferring schools, consular processing, STEM students etc. We can advise students on the DO’s and Don’ts of the Immigration System.

 Schedule A Consultation